 Near to Dumaguete, across the channel on the neighbouring island of Cebu, there is a place where local fisherman feed whale sharks daily.
 Visitors are permitted to get in the water with the sharks whilst they feed, just metres off the beach.
 We leave Atmosphere very early for this excursion, which involves crossing the channel to Cebu on the car ferry, to beat any crowds that might turn up.
 The only way this is not a daily occurrence is when the wind blows strongly onshore, but this is why we have chosen these dates for this new oceanswimsafari.
 At the time we’ll be there, usual winds are gentle from the sou’-west, which is offshore to this area.
 Even so, we’ll program our whale excursion for early in our stay, so if the weather does turn difficult, we’ll have another opportunity later in the week.

 We recognise that some may not be comfortable with excursions that rely on feeding native animals.
 The alternative for the local fisherfolk, until not too long ago, was hunting and killing them.
 We figure this is preferable to that.
 This is not a compulsory outing, but it does support the locals in a much more sustainable livelihood.
-If you don't wish to take part in this excursion, we will deduct it from your package cost when we invoice you.

-We’ll also visit the Soup Kitchen, a local initiative by the owners of Atmosphere Resort that works with local families who make their living scouring the rubbish dump outside Dumaguete for bric-a-brac – often, that’s a nice word for it – to sell in town.
+We may also visit the Soup Kitchen, a local initiative by the owners of Atmosphere Resort that works with local families who make their living scouring the rubbish dump outside Dumaguete for bric-a-brac – often, that’s a nice word for it – to sell in town.
 Rather than the kids working with mum and dad on the dump, the Soup Kitchen provides them with a wholesome meal and nurturing with life skills and social interaction, and uniforms for school, Brownies and scouts, provided they attend school.
 We’ll visit the Soup Kitchen at lunchtime and help with the lunch service, saying hi to the kids, getting to know their routines and the kind of skills they learn.
 It adds an unexpected dimension to our week of swimming.